jrief/django-websocket-redis/docs/debugging.rst

 Gives a list of all keys used in Redis.
 If a ``WS4REDIS_PREFIX`` is specified in ``settings.py``, this prefixing string can be used to limit the keys to those used by **Websocket for Redis**.

-If for instance you're interested into all messages available for broadcast, then invoke:
+If, for instance you're interested into all messages available for broadcast, then invoke:

 .. code-block:: guess